Mejfu420/solution/README.md

 npm run start
 ```

-After that, the site will be available at http://localhost:9000.
+After that, the site should be available at http://localhost:3000.

 The site contains only the home page.